Skip to main content

 Server settings

-• Server: Enter the scheme rtmp://, followed by the unified Agora domain name, or your own domain name.
-The unified Agora domain name is rtls-ingress-prod-<region>.agoramdn.com.
+• The Agora's unified domain name is rtls-ingress-prod-<region>.agoramdn.com.
 Replace <region> with the code for your geographical region.
-You also need to append /live after the domain name.

 The supported regions and their codes are: